CAFDataProcessing/elastic-mapping-updater/README.md

                                [-t=<esSocketTimeout>]
         -d, --dryRun   If true, the tool lists the mapping changes to the indexes but does not apply them.
 Defaults to false.
+        -i, --reIndex   If true, the tool reindexes data from the indexes that have unsupported mapping changes.
+                       Defaults to false.
         -n, --esHostNames=<esHostNames>
                      Comma separated list of Elasticsearch hostnames
         -p, --esProtocol=<esProtocol>